Abstract:

 Along with the development of the concept of good governance, its definitions, attributes and indicators have also envolved.
 Good urban governance has been defined as an inclusive process in achieving a quality of life sought by the residents of cities, especially the disadvantaged, marginalized and poor.

 The operational keywords of governance - and consequently its goals - have been applicability, equity, acceptability, and ownership of governance processes at the local level.
-This calls for the development of a framework or matrix within which cities and urban stakeholders can assess and prioritise governance indicators to measure urban governance performance.
+This calls for the development of a framework or matrix within which cities and urban stakeholders can assess and prioritize governance indicators to measure urban governance performance.

 Governance is about accessibility, accountability, transparency and efficiency ...